-The competitor or his caller must announce the name and start and finish of each manoeuvre.
-All aerobatic manoeuvres start and end with a straight and level flight of 10 metres minimum length parallel to the judges line.
+- (a) The list of Set Manoeuvres contains 30 manoeuvres from the list below and ten optional manoeuvres.
+The optional manoeuvres must be selected by the organiser at least 6 months prior to the competition from a list that is available from the F3 Helicopter Subcommittee Chairman.
+This list will be revised by the F3 Helicopter Subcommittee on a yearly basis and will be approved by the CIAM Bureau. - (b) The competitor or his caller must announce the name and start and finish of each manoeuvre.
+All aerobatic manoeuvres start and end with a straight and level flight of 10 metres minimum length parallel to the judges' line.
 All manoeuvres from stationary flight start and end with a hovering of at least 1 second with the MA parallel or vertical to the flight line.
 All manoeuvres (considering also entry and exit) should be performed symmetrical to the centre line.
-For safety reasons, a minimum altitude of 2 metres for all compulsory manoeuvres should be kept.
 If the engine is running during the autorotation there will be a downgrade of 4 points by each judge.
 If the engine is still running during the landing after an autorotation the score will be zero.
-The drawings in Annex C shall illustrate the manoeuvres, in case of a dispute the following text takes precedence over the drawings.
-All manoeuvres can also be flown in opposite direction as shown in the drawings.
+The drawings in paragraph 5.11.12 illustrate the manoeuvres, in case of a dispute the following text takes precedence over the drawings.
+All manoeuvres can also be flown in opposite direction to that shown in the drawings.